RaksaOC/McDonald-Clone/ReadMe.md

 - **Page Layout**
   - The max width for all content on the desktop version is **1170px**.
   - The Width that the website is going to the mobile version is **1024px**.
-  - Center your page content and use `max-width: 1170px` to keep everything consistent.
+  - Center your page content and use `width: 1170px` to keep everything consistent.

 - **Colors**
   - I’ve set up most of the colors as CSS variables.
 To use them, just write: